Psychology graduate student funding

 - Depending on which external award was received, financial support would likely be at least $25,000 per year.

-- This funding package would continue into subsequent academic years as long as the external scholarship is held.
+- This funding package would continue into subsequent academic years depending on the duration of the external scholarship.

 Students who are successful in attaining a Tri-Agency CGS D will also receive the following funding from the university:

-- For the first academic year, a President's Graduate Scholarship and one full teaching assistant position, for a combined amount of $15,000, would be provided by the university in addition to the scholarship payment.
-Thus, for the first academic year, depending on which external award was received, financial support would likely be at least $30,000 annually.
+- Students in the first year of their doctoral program would receive a President's Graduate Scholarship and one full teaching assistant position for a combined amount of $16,552 ($10,000 scholarship money plus a TA equalling $6,552, including 4% vacation pay, as of May 1, 2021) in addition to the scholarship payment.
+Thus, for the first academic year, depending on which external award was received, financial support would likely be at least $35,000.

-- In subsequent years in which the external scholarship is held, additional financial support from the President’s Graduate Scholarship and one full teaching position would amount to a combined total of $10,000 annually.
-Thus, depending on which external award is received, financial support would likely be at least $25,000.
+- In subsequent years in which the external scholarship is held, additional financial support from the President’s Graduate Scholarship and one full teaching position would amount to a combined total of $11,552 annually($5,000 scholarship money plus a TA equalling $6,552, including 4% vacation pay, as of May 1, 2021).
+Thus, depending on which external award is received, financial support would likely be at least $30,000.

 Scholarships for international students